 On a personal note, this was the first time in a few weeks we actually felt like we might make it.
 We had received so many setbacks and disappointments we really thought, with the Omicron Varient starting to surge, that our dreams would be dashed again, but as we were finally seated we began to tentatively believe!

 We hear a lot of negativity around flying and travel in general.
 Our families are not huge travelers and to them, airplanes are dirty virus filled disasters waiting to happen.
 They think cramming hundreds of people into a sealed test tube with stale air is the fastest way to spread the virus they can think of.
-They think we are mad for getting on a plane, and they discuss this in poorly ventilated pubs while sending their children maskless to schools riddled with virus, before visiting concerts and the cinema and crowding in friends and families homes.
+They think we are mad for getting on a plane, and they discuss this in poorly ventilated pubs while sending their children maskless to schools riddled with viruses, before visiting concerts and the cinema and crowding in friend’s and family’s homes.

 The Hysteria and hypocrisy around travel have been a real sore point for us.
 Throughout the Pandemic Travel has been demonized, considered reckless, and derided as menial and unimportant.
 To us, it’s part of our soul and a necessary component of our well-being, for millions it’s the only way to visit family, conduct business, and connect with the world.
 Travel is hugely important to the modern world and the afterthought it has been given is depressing and really quite unfair.